Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Related Works

 \textbf{Hyperparameter transfer and maximal-update parameterizations.} The cost of tuning large models has motivated work on transferring hyperparameters from small proxy models.
 A prominent theoretical approach is Maximal Update Parametrization, or $\mu$P, introduced in Tensor Programs~V by \citet{yang2021tuning}.
 By aligning update scales under width scaling, $\mu$P makes many training-critical hyperparameters stable across widths, enabling the zero-shot transfer paradigm $\mu$Transfer.
-These ideas are put into practical tooling and recipes, including the open-source \texttt{mup} package \citep{mupgithub} and Transformer-oriented $\mu$P parameterizations released in accompanying codebases \citep{mutransformersgithub}.
+Recent theory has begun to formalize this width-transfer principle: \citet{hayou2026prooflearningratetransfer} proves learning-rate transfer under $\mu$P in width-scaled linear MLPs, showing that the optimal learning rate converges as width grows, while analogous transfer can fail under standard or NTK parameterizations.
+These widthwise results are complementary to our setting, where the scaling variable is effective depth rather than width.
+Practical tooling and recipes include the open-source \texttt{mup} package \citep{mupgithub} and Transformer-oriented $\mu$P parameterizations released in accompanying codebases \citep{mutransformersgithub}.
 Complementary viewpoints connect hyperparameter scales to feature-learning dynamics and offer a more flexible lens on transfer across regimes \citep{chizat2024feature}.